EllieChen-Git/Blogs-Your-Way/README.md

 #### Resources
 - The Youtube tutorial I followed: https://www.youtube.com/watch?v=XEkJ3vZb6-Q

   (Not sure if it's a good one.
-Will update my thoughts after I completed this project lol)
+Will update my thoughts after I complete this project lol)

 - The GitHub repo for this YouTube tutorial: https://github.com/justalever/demo_blog_rails